 1 tablespoon coconut sugar for dusting

 Directions: 1) Set aside 1/4 cup of walnuts chopping into pieces for later use 2) In a food processor blend 1 cup walnuts into a coarse flour 3) Add the dates and continue to blend until well mixed together, make sure not to over process.
 4) Scoop out mix into a bowl adding the chopped walnuts and mixing in well.
-5)Scoop out one large tablespoon at a time and roll into balls 6) Dust with the coconut sugar and cacao powder.
+5)Scoop out one large tablespoon at a time and roll into balls 6) Dust with the coconut sugar.
 7) Place onto a covered plate and freeze for 45-60 minutes.

 Optional toppings for date bars: Carob powder, cinnamon, almond slivers, sesame hemp or chia seeds, shredded coconut.
 Add these before freezing.

 *For this recipe I didn’t soak the nuts since they need to be completely dry.
 If you want to soak them, make sure to dry them in a dehydrator before making this otherwise it’ll turn it soggy.